I set forth alone to Essex House, but had not gone far across the rooves before I saw Kettie, the Turkey cat.

 He sayt that if we were seen looking upon great ladies in their private garden, we might be put to death.

 “Oh,” sayt I, “that’s what they do in Constantinople, is it?”

 “In Constantinople,” sayt Kettie, “we cats may look upon whomsoever we choose.
-Even the Sultan’s ladies.
+Even the ladies of the Sultan’s household.
 But this is no citie for cats.
 The ladies here love filthie toys.”
+(He meant little dogs.)

 When we came to the wall by the river, we saw children in the garden.

 These kits were striking a strange object to and fro.
 Not a ball, but a thing trimmed with feathers to resemble a bird.

 Then one kit, doubtless hoping to affright us, struck this bird-thing at the wall whereon we sat.
 As it flew high above us, the other kits cried that it would be lost in the river.

 Kettie stopped it.
 He rose into the air with his paws high above his head, arched his back like a bow, and struck it down.